 Consult a full listing of Alzheimer Disease Research Centers in the U.S. at the NIH National Institute on Aging website.

 Enter key words such as “frontotemporal degeneration” or “frontotemporal dementia” into the search engine at “Information on Clinical Trials and Human Research Studies” ClinicalTrials.gov which provides patients, family members, and members of the public easy and free access to information on clinical studies for a wide range of diseases and conditions.
+For the convenience of our FTD community, AFTD also maintains a listing, updated quarterly, of currently recruiting Clinical Trials and Clinical Studies.

 If there are no research centers near you, consult the website of the National Institute of Neurological Disorders and Strokes (NINDS) which lists brain banks that specifically seek brains of people with various neurological conditions.